bcollister01/plb_linkee/README.md

 ## Other commands

-- make tests: execute all tests in the tests folder
+- `make tests`: execute all tests in the tests folder
-- make lint: run black and flake8 over the Python scripts to ensure they follow Python style guides.
+- `make lint`: run black and flake8 over the Python scripts to ensure they follow Python style guides.